Lake Tahoe gets feature spot in Warren Miller’s ‘Dynasty’

 “It went over really well there, so I think that is a good indicator of how it came across,” Cupaiuolo said.

-“Dynasty” also includes an approximately three-minute segments of 10-year-old Minnesotan Alexis Roland snowboarding mostly at Lake Tahoe using First Tracks Productions’ footage, Cupaiuolo said.
+“Dynasty” also includes an approximately three-minute segment of 10-year-old Minnesotan Alexis Roland snowboarding mostly at Lake Tahoe using First Tracks Productions’ footage, Cupaiuolo said.

 It is this breadth of Lake Tahoe footage in “Dynasty” that makes the film unique among Miller’s extensive catalog, said Robbie Huntoon, who has produced showings of Warren Miller’s movies at Lake Tahoe for the past 25 years.